DandilionLau/Visually-Imbalanced-Stereo/README.md

          |---train
 ```

-To reproduce the inference of view synthesis network,
+To reproduce the inference of view synthesis network.
+You'll need to modify `--scale_factor` from 1 to 5, 10, 20 to see the performance under different imbalance factor.
 ```
 python train.py
          --only_test 1